PhilipMay/smart-prom-next/README.md

 smart-prom-next can be configured by the following environment variables:

-- `PROMETHEUS_METRIC_PORT`: port number over which the Prometheus metrics are exposed (default: 9902)
+- `PROMETHEUS_METRIC_PORT` - port number over which the Prometheus metrics are exposed (default: 9902)
-- `SMART_INFO_READ_INTERVAL_SECONDS`: time interval in seconds at which the SMART values of the hard disk are read (default: 60)
+- `SMART_INFO_READ_INTERVAL_SECONDS` - time interval in seconds at which the SMART values of the hard disk are read (default: 60)

 ## Docker / docker-compose